Gardenia Grow Guide

 It is possible growing gardenias indoors, but ideally they prefer outdoor conditions and will thrive better.
 They are also able to grown in containers in a greenhouse or sunroom.

 To lower the pH of a typical loamy soil to 5.5:

 8” into the soil

 If your soil is clayey and poorly drained, gardenias will not do well.
 They simply do not tolerate wet feet.
 To test if the soil is well drained enough, dig a hole 6” deep and 6” across, and fill it with water.
 If the water has not drained from the hole within three hours, the soil is too poorly drained for gardenias.

-The ideal soil for a gardenia is a well drained, slightly acidic, sandy loam that is rich with organics.
+The ideal growing conditions for a gardenia is a well drained soil that is slightly acidic, or sandy loam that is rich with organics.
+Gardenia shrubs

 The best time for planting any new shrub is spring, before it gets too hot, but still allowing a whole growing season to get established before winter.